 Skip Teel, Chair

 Skip Teel first felt the thrill of performing when he was eight years old, as a member of the chorus in a children’s production of Big River.
 Since then, he has had the pleasure of performing in a wide variety of musicals as diverse as L’il Abner, West Side Story, A Chorus Line, and Kiss of the Spiderwoman.
 In high school, Mr. Teel fell in love with choral music as a member of chamber and madrigal choral ensembles, and was able to perform in gorgeous venues from Mexico to Italy.
-Mr. Teel earned a B.A. in music from New York University, and is currently pursuing a Ph.D. in Developmental Psychology from Teachers College at Columbia.
+Mr. Teel earned a B.A. in music from New York University, and an M.A. in Psychology from Teachers College at Columbia University.
+He is a web developer at Contently.

-A baritone in the NYCMC since 2007, Mr. Teel is proud and honored to be a part of such a talented and dedicated group of musicians.
+A baritone in the NYCMC since 2007 and a member of the Board of Trustees since 2009, Mr. Teel is proud and honored to be a part of such a talented and dedicated group of musicians.

 Nora Thomson, Treasurer